 The team was awarded a grant of $50,000 from the National Geographic’s Expedition Grant campaign for “great explorer”.
 The team lead, Parness, had mentioned that they could not have done it without the team they had in place.

-Two robots designed to explore volcanoes are pictured here.
-VolcanoBot 1 (right) has a length of 12 inches and 6.7-inch wheels.
-VolcanoBot 2 (left) is smaller, as it is 10 inches long and has 5 inch wheels.
+The robot designed to explore volcanoes is pictured here.
+VolcanoBot 1 has a length of 12 inches and 6.7-inch wheels.
 Image Credit: NASA/JPL-Caltech.
-Image from http://www.cemag.us/news/2015/01/nasa-robot-plunges-volcano?et_cid=4354277&et_rid=454847684&location=top